steinarodds/steinarodds/README.md

 ### Welcome / Velkomin/n👋
 Dayz ex server owner/modder trying to learn basics of coding.

-probably not a lot to b learned here but free to use whatever you feel like using unless specifically mentioned otherwise in repo.
+probably not a lot to be learned here but feel free to use whatever you like here unless specifically mentioned otherwise in repo.
 -->